SoCSTech/asgard/README.md

 This iteration (asgard<sup>2</sup>) has been built on the back of the work previously done by former technicians to improve the functionality and capability of the system.

+> [!WARNING]
+> Asgard is still in active development and may not be fully documented - or documentation may be incorrect.
+Use at your own risk!

 ## Getting started

 No matter if you are developing or deploying you will need to use [Docker](https://docker.com) as the whole system is designed around it.